basilesimon/interactive-journalism-module/README.md

 ## Week 4 - R in the newsroom

-  Armed with our new best friend RStudio, we'll explore the fantastic `tidyverse` and plot our first charts.
+  Armed with our new best friend RStudio, we'll introduce the R programming language and explore the fantastic `tidyverse`, as well as plotting our first charts.

 * Session 1: the tidyverse
 * Session 2: ggplot